obiwankenoobi/JS-for-humans/README.md

 I created this repo for education propeses and you all are welcome to contribute and add useful information about JS - so we all could become better devs!

 For now this repo contains only few sections but Im planning to add new ones every week.
+The information written in an easy to understand language with simple examples to demonstrate concepts.

 If you noticed I did some mistakes or explained something incorrectly - please make a PR so everyone can enjoy accurate information! :smile: